Pew Sustainable Forestry Certification Initiative

 - 1 min read

-To promote market-driven change, The Pew Charitable Trusts funded several nonprofit organizations to certify sustainably produced wood products and build a network of progressive foresters committed to protecting the ecological values of both public and private forests.
-Because certification was a relatively new approach for U.S. forest products—including lumber, plywood, engineered wood panels, pulp, and paper—our evaluation examined: (1) the program’s success in encouraging sustainable forest management; (2) the effectiveness of Pew’s grantees in implementing the strategy; (3) potential alternative approaches; and (4) the role and impact of the associated marketing campaign.
-We also assessed how these initiatives complemented existing laws, regulations, accepted forestry practices, and evolving market forces.
+To promote market-driven change, The Pew Charitable Trusts funded several nonprofit organizations to develop and implement certification systems for sustainably produced wood products and to build a network of progressive foresters committed to protecting the ecological values of working forests.
+Because certification was a relatively new approach in the U.S. forest products sector—including lumber, plywood, engineered wood panels, pulp, and paper—TerrAqua’s evaluation examined: (1) the program’s effectiveness in encouraging sustainable forest management practices; (2) the performance of Pew’s grantees in implementing the certification strategy; (3) potential alternative or complementary approaches to achieving similar conservation outcomes; and (4) the role and influence of associated marketing and outreach campaigns in driving market uptake.
+The evaluation also considered how these initiatives interacted with existing forestry laws, regulations, professional practices, and evolving market forces.

 Client: The Pew Charitable Trusts

-TerrAqua’s role: Evaluation team member.
+TerrAqua’s role: Evaluation team member